sandeep7239/Chaabi-Python-Assignment/README.md

 A9 = list(filter(lambda x: len(x) > 3, ["I", "want", "to", "learn", "python"]))  # ['want', 'learn', 'python']
 # Python Practice Questions

-This repository contains solutions to various Python practice questions.
-Each question is implemented as a separate function.
-Below is a description of each question and its corresponding function.

-## Questions

 ### Q9.
 Date Comparison

-Function: `compare_dates(from_date: str, to_date: str, difference: int) -> bool`
+Function: compare_dates(from_date: str, to_date: str, difference: int) -> bool

 Description: Compares two dates and returns True if the difference between them is less than the specified number of days.

 ### Q10.
 Date Calculation

-Function: `calculate_previous_date(date: str, n: int) -> str`
+Function: calculate_previous_date(date: str, n: int) -> str

 Description: Given a date in the format 'yy-mm-dd' and a number of days, returns the string representation of the date n days before the input date.

 ### Q11.
 Function Execution

-Description: The provided code demonstrates the execution of the function `f(x, l=[])`.
+Description: The provided code demonstrates the execution of the function f(x, l=[]).
 It appends the square of numbers to a list and prints the list after each function call.